jennschiffer/timbles.js/readme.md

   }
 });</code></pre>

+If you don't want all of the columns to be sortable, add the class `no-sort` to the &lt;th> element of the column you do not want to be sortable.

 ### Generating a table from a JSON file

 If your data is in a JSON file, add a `<table>` element to your page and then call `timbles` on it.